Charles Tegart: World War II

 In 1942, Tegart headed operations at the Ministry of Food in wartime Britain to combat the black market.

 After returning to Britain, Tegart made a personal appeal to the Irish public to support the British war effort during the Second World War.
 He subsequently joined the Ministry of Supply, working alongside Sir John Nixon.
 During the war, he also led the Ministry of Food’s anti–black market campaign.
 Appalled by the widespread corruption he encountered, he established an intelligence bureau to investigate major cases of food-related fraud.
 Tegart personally selected his staff, which included Lionel Colson, and focused the bureau’s efforts on dismantling large-scale conspiracies that were undermining the nation’s food security.

 In the weeks following Victory in Europe (VE) Day, Tegart went on sick leave after suffering the first in a series of heart attacks.
 Despite continuing health issues, he remained optimistic about his recovery.
 He formally resigned two months before his death, stating that the bureau required active leadership and could not be left without a head.

+Media

+Tegart has been portrayed numerous times in film and television.
+Tegart appears as one of the primary antagonists in the Amazon Prime web series The Revolutionaries in which he is played by Australian actor Ed Robinson.
+He was portrayed by Irish actor Liam Cunningham in the 2025 film Palestine 36, and by Carl A Harte in the 2023 Bengali language film Bagha Jatin.